RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes: Details of RL-AWB

 \section{Details of RL-AWB}

 \paragraph{Python Environment Setting.} We implement RL-AWB in Python, using Stable-Baselines3 to construct and train the SAC agent, and PyTorch to define custom policy and value networks.
 The SAC networks are implemented as dual-head multi-layer perceptrons (MLPs) built mainly from fully connected layers.
 During SAC training, we rely solely on the CPU.
 Our experiments are run on a machine equipped with an Intel Core i5-13600K processor and 40\,GB of system memory.
-In contrast, during environment interaction, the input images are processed by the SGP-LRD algorithm, for which we leverage a single NVIDIA RTX~3080 GPU with 10\,GB of VRAM to accelerate the computations.
+During environment interaction, the input images are processed by the SGP-LRD algorithm, for which we leverage a single NVIDIA RTX~3080 GPU with 10\,GB of VRAM to accelerate the computations.

 \paragraph{Soft Actor-Critic (SAC) Algorithm Optimization.} We adopt Soft Actor-Critic (SAC) to optimize the parameters of our AWB algorithm.
 SAC is an off-policy deep reinforcement learning method whose core idea is to jointly maximize the expected return and the policy entropy, thereby encouraging exploration and improving training stability.
 It follows an actor--critic architecture with two critic networks \(Q_{\theta_1}, Q_{\theta_2}\) and a stochastic actor \(\pi_\phi\).
+The critic loss is defined as